 Data Management Platforms and Data Providers provide Third Party Data to Quantcast, or provide a platform through which Quantcast Clients can provide Client Data to Quantcast.
-These companies either directly licence first and third party Audience Segment Data from different sources (such as Online Data and Offline Data) to businesses or provide a platform through which Quantcast Clients can collect, organise, and activate such data for Quantcast's use in connection with the Solutions.
-We share Pseudonymous Identifiers with Data Management Platforms/Data Providers in order to sync/match identifiers to effectively integrate with their services (see Cookie Syncing/Matching).
+These companies either directly licence first and third party Audience Segment Data from different sources (such as Online Data and Offline Data) to businesses or provide a platform through which Quantcast Clients can collect, organise, and activate such data for Quantcast's use in connection with the Solutions..